Benweitzman1/Weather-Wizard/README.md

 ## Features

 - Search for a city to view its current weather conditions.
-- See a 5-day forecast for a city.
+- See a 4-day forecast for a city.
+- Receive sports activity recommendations based on the weather.
 - Add and remove cities from the favorites list.
 - Toggle between light and dark mode for better visibility at any time of day.
 - Switch between Celsius and Fahrenheit temperature scales.
+- Enhanced Sidebar with Home and Favorites navigation.
 - Redux state management for application data.
 - Routes managed with React Router.
 - Utilizes Material-UI (MUI) for a polished and responsive user interface.